Conservation in the castle

 This is a very meticulous job and needs patience and attention to detail, but one our Senior House Steward also finds strangely therapeutic.

-Keep checking our website for further updates on our conservation projects or visit us on Wednesday afternoons to see the work in action.
+Keep checking our website for further updates on our conservation projects or ask one of the team when you next visit.